Defining pharmaceutical waste

 Only licensed carriers can transport pharmaceutical waste.
 Ideally pharmaceutical waste should be collected by the licensed waste contractor from the site where it is generated.

-Healthcare workers are responsible for managing the waste generated from treating an individual in their own home.
-For example sharps waste as a result of the healthcare worker administering an injection should go in the sharps bin held by the healthcare worker.
+Healthcare workers are responsible for managing the waste generated from treating an individual.
+For example, when administering an injection to an individual in their own home, the sharps waste should go into the sharps bin held by the healthcare worker.

 Working with waste contractors